XavierCooney/mipsy-editor-features/README.md

 If you're using a build of code without the proprietary marketplace, you can either grab a release from the Github releases (it might be out of date, let me know if that's the case), download the VSIX for the [extension page](https://marketplace.visualstudio.com/items?itemName=xavc.xavc-mipsy-features), or build the extension yourself.

-I've got the language server working somewhat smoothly in neovim.
-If you're interested in more details let me know and I'll write up some more specific instructions.
+I've got the language server working somewhat smoothly in neovim, see below.
 The language server should work for [any editor which supports the language server protocol](https://microsoft.github.io/language-server-protocol/implementors/tools/).
 The debugger uses the debug adapter protocol, which means that the basic features of the debugger should theoretically work with other editors, but I haven't tested that yet.

+## Neovim

+A bit of manual config is required (this is far from ergonomic), but these steps work for me:
+1. Either build this repo (see [Build](#build)), or grab a built copy by unzipping the published VSIX.
+2. Copy/symlink `vim-out/mipsy.lua` into `~/.config/nvim/lua/mipsy.lua`, and adjust the path to the `mipsy-lsp.sh` script in the LSP setup part of `mipsy.lua` to the correct location.
+Or add `vim-out` to your PATH and just replace the line with `cmd = { 'mipsy-lsp.sh' }`.
+3. Copy/symlink `vim-out/mips.vim` into where you put your syntax files, e.g. `~/.config/nvim/syntax/mips.vim`.
+You may want to edit the syntax file to your taste.
+4. Make sure to `require('mipsy').setup()` and then call `lspconfig.mipsy_editor_features.setup(...)` in your startup lua config.

+Some tweaking and debugging is probably required.

 # Technical details